pfgithub/scpl/docs/actions/addnewreminder.md

 ## Add New Reminder / AddNewReminder (internally `is.workflow.actions.addnewreminder`)

+> This action is not yet complete.
+Some arguments may be missing.

-> This action requires that Shortcuts has permission to use WFReminderAccessResource.
+> This action requires that Shortcuts has permission to use WFReminderAccessResource,[object Object].

 ## description